ht2021/Final-Project_Harshini-/README.md

 This repository includes all the files related to my Final Project Submission for PPOL 564 Fall 2020

-Things to remember : Change the directory of the city data code.
+Things to remember : Change the directory of the city data code